brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 ## Conclusion

-I hope you noticed a trend through out this whole review.
+I hope you noticed a trend throughout this whole review.
 Every good thing I had to say about the phone would end with an "unfortunately..." or "but..." or "%&amp;$!D!!".
 No one of the issues above was a game breaker.
 But the plethora of problems added up damn quick and just became too much.

-The E-Ten m800 is not a *bad* phone and it certainly has all the bells and whistles, but for $600 I expected more.
+The E-Ten m800 is not a *bad* phone, and it certainly has all the bells and whistles, but for $600 I expected more.